joe-skb7/solar-tracker-pcb/README.md

 C1 provides some of the energy required by the motor during the initial spike of each turn-on.

-R3, R4 and C2 are used to properly terminate unused OPAMPs (U1C, U1D).
+R3 and R4 are used to properly terminate unused OPAMPs (U1C, U1D).

 J5 and J6 terminal blocks (along with D5, D6 diodes) are used for connecting the limit switches.